TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/device-claiming-server.md

 - `dcs.ui.as.enabled`: Enable Application Server related functionality in the Device Claiming Server
 - `dcs.ui.is.base-url`: Base URL to the HTTP API
 - `dcs.ui.is.enabled`: Enable Identity Server related functionality in the Device Claiming Server
+- `dcs.ui.js.base-url`: Base URL to the HTTP API
+- `dcs.ui.js.enabled`: Enable Join Server related functionality in the Device Claiming Server
 - `dcs.ui.dcs.base-url`: Base URL to the HTTP API
-- `dcs.ui.dcs.enabled`: Enable Device Claiming Server related functionality in the Device Claiming Server
+- `dcs.ui.dcs.enabled`: Enable Device Claiming Server related functionality in the Device Claiming Server (must be `true` for the frontend to work)
 - `dcs.ui.ns.base-url`: Base URL to the HTTP API
 - `dcs.ui.ns.enabled`: Enable Network Server related functionality in the Device Claiming Server